 Then add in interesting seed pods, like sweetgum and rose hips.
 Pinecones make a nice chunky addition.
 For more color, include berries such as beautyberry, holly, and pyracantha.
 You can include leaves, but many tend to fall apart quickly when dried.
 Look for thicker leaves, like leather-leaf viburnum and the lacy leaves of scented geraniums.

 Let’s face it, dinner doesn’t often come completely from the garden.
 It’s okay to add some extras to your homemade potpourri, too.
 Your local craft store probably has lots of potpourri standards like sandalwood chips and patchouli.
-Look for ingredients that will add some bulk to your potpourri mix.
+Don't hesitate to look for ingredients that will add some bulk to your potpourri mix.

 As woodsy as fresh potpourri can smell, it’s probably not enough of a fragrance for most people’s tastes and it won't fill a room with its aroma.
 That’s where essential oils and fixatives come in.